Glaucoma module (CPD)

 - How to apply

-Please note: the next intake of the course will start on 29 January 2015.
+Please note: the next intake of the course will start in January 2016.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 The unit will cover the theoretical knowledge needed to detect and manage glaucoma.
 It will cover the structural and functional losses seen in glaucoma and the therapeutic options.
 Emphasis will be placed on the instrumentation and techniques used in management and their theoretical basis/mode of operation.

 It is intended that those who graduate from this unit will have an advanced knowledge of this condition with a practical understanding of the latest methods of detection and management.

 The course draws upon the expertise of a large number of academic and clinically qualified staff within the University of Manchester and Manchester Royal Eye Hospital.

 Successful completion of the glaucoma module can form part of an MSc in Investigative Ophthalmology and Vision Sciences.
 To complete the MSc you will need to take a further 6 modules and a dissertation.

 - UK/EU students (per annum): £650